LDiazN/ldiazn.github.io/_posts/2023-07-30-torus-cpp-en.md

 ![Cursor movement example in a terminal](/assets/images/torus-cpp//Ejemplo_mover_cursor_en_terminal.jpg)

-Now that we have a consistent area where we can draw, we still need two things to start working on rendering:
+Now that we defined a consistent area where we can draw, we still need two things to start working on rendering:

-There are two important considerations we need to address before we can implement our drawing loop:

 1. **A time interval:** Currently, our program is drawing as often as it can, but this can be very CPU-intensive.
 We would like to impose a limit on the number of "frames" per second.
 Additionally, we will need the elapsed time for operations that depend on time, such as rotation.
 2. **Where to store the drawing:** Since we want to draw a different value for each pixel, we need a matrix to store these data to send them to the drawing function.